BMO Field: Recent developments

 In August 2017, Toronto FC II, which hosted their games at the Ontario Soccer Centre their first three seasons, announced that it would move its home games to BMO Field and Lamport Stadium beginning with the 2018 season.
 However, with their drop to the division 3 USL League One for the 2019 season, the team moved their home games to BMO Training Ground.

 BMO Field was selected as a venue to host matches for the 2026 FIFA World Cup.
 The city of Toronto initially agreed to invest $37 million for updates to the stadium, including the temporary expansion of seating capacity to 45,000.
 The final plans called for upgrades including a new rooftop patio and lounge, team dugouts, LED videoboards, and sound system, with the city contributing $123 million and MLSE $23 million.
-The renovations will be completed over two phases between the 2024–25 and 2025–26 seasons.
+The renovations were completed over two phases between the 2024–25 and 2025–26 seasons, with a final cost of $157.9 million, of which $132.9 million was from the city and $25 million from MLSE.
+The stadium was temporarily renamed Toronto Stadium during the tournament, similar to when the stadium hosted the 2014 FIFA U-20 Women's World Cup and it was temporarily renamed the National Soccer Stadium.